menu

 White Stone is a blue-collar town, with 53.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, White Stone is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in White Stone who work in maintenance occupations (10.20%), office and administrative support (9.80%), and teaching (6.53%).

-A relatively large number of people in White Stone telecommute to their jobs.
-Overall, about 16.39% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.39% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle